joelparkerhenderson/monorepo-vs-polyrepo/README.md

 I worry about the monorepo coupling between unrelated products.
 While I admit part of this probably comes from my more libertarian world view but I have seen something as basic as a server upgrade schedule that is tailored for one product severely hurt the development of another product, to the point of almost halting development for months.
 I can't imagine needing a new feature or a big fix from a dependency but to be stuck because the whole company isn't ready to upgrade.

 I've read of at least one less serious case of this from google with JUnit: "In 2007, Google tried to upgrade their JUnit from 3.8.x to 4.x and struggled as there was a subtle backward incompatibility in a small percentage of their usages of it.
 The change-set became very large, and struggled to keep up with the rate developers were adding tests."

+### Visible organization

+I argue that a visible organization of a codebase into repositories makes it easier to reuse code in the same way that interface/implementation splits do: it makes it clearer which parts felt domain-specific and which felt like reusable libraries.

+Being able to represent "not directly involved, but versioned together" and "separate enough to be versioned separately" is a very valuable distinction to have in your toolbox.

+Once your team is large enough that your developers are not all attending the same standup, then you should be working in multiple repositories.
+You need to have a release cycle with semVer etc. so that developers who aren't in close communication with you can understand the impact of changes to your code area.
+Since tags are repository-global, the repository should be the unit of versioning/releasing.

 ## Opinions about splitting